Information for students admitted to the Fall 2020 semester

 Note: If you have been approved for financial aid, BUS 714 may not qualify as units towards financial aid, since it is offered through the College of Extended Learning.
 Please contact the Financial Aid office for more information.

-International students are also required to attend the mandatory orientation day organized by the Office of International Programs on the San Francisco State University Main Campus on Tuesday August 20, 2019.
-More details are on the OIP website.
+International students on F1 visa are required to also attend the one-hour mandatory online orientation organized by the SF State Office of International Programs on August 17, 2020.
+More details and registration are posted on the OIP website.

-New students can visit the One Card Services office on the Holloway Campus (first floor of the Student Service Center) to obtain their ID card beginning August 5, 2019.
+New students can visit the One Card Services office on the Holloway Campus (first floor of the Student Service Center) to obtain their ID card.
 Students need to first register for classes and pay their tuition & fees for the Fall semester before they can get their ID card.
 You can take your photo and receive your student ID card right away.

 For more information on the new OneCard Gator Pass, please go to SF State's website at http://onecard.sfsu.edu/home